Dannyednut/Demo/replit.md

 ## Overview

 This is a modern Web3 NFT marketplace platform built with a full-stack TypeScript architecture.
-The application features real-time sentiment analysis, dynamic NFT generation, and blockchain integration capabilities.
+The application features real-time sentiment analysis, dynamic NFT generation, and **complete smart contract integration**.
 It uses a React frontend with a Node.js/Express backend, PostgreSQL database with Drizzle ORM, and includes WebSocket support for real-time updates.
+The platform includes production-ready Solidity smart contracts with comprehensive testing and deployment scripts.

 ## User Preferences